lensesio/stream-reactor/kafka-connect-aws-s3/README-sink.md

     PARTITIONBY _key.fieldA[, _key.fieldB]

+Nested fields are supported, for example

+    PARTITIONBY _key.user.profile.subscriptionType

 ##### Partitions from Message Headers

 Kafka message headers may be used for partitioning.
 In this case the header must contain a primitive type easily coercible to a String type.

     PARTITIONBY _header.<header_key1>[,_header.<header_key2>]

+Where a message header is a Struct or complex type then nested fields are supported.

 ##### Mixing Partition Types